Order discounts

 The system supports two types of promotions:

-• Catalog promotions – Apply discounts to individual products.
+• Catalog discounts – Apply discounts to individual products.
 Each product can have at most one catalog promotion applied.
 See Catalog discounts.

-• Order promotions – Apply discounts to the entire order based on its contents (for example, percentage discounts for orders above a given total price).
+• Order discounts – Apply discounts to the entire order based on its contents (for example, percentage discounts for orders above a given total price).

 Order promotion rule overview